Thursday, May 11, 2023

 I cut the cables for this picture, but actually the wires should be de-soldered and completely removed.
 The picture shows the original Voltage Divider, with the transistors in the last stages.
 It is a tapered VD and the total impedance is fairly low - around 12MOhms.

 Most components of the original VD must be removed, and some will be replaced with different values.
-The only components that stay are the 3 capacitors shown on the picture - everything else, marked with "X" in this picture, must be de-soldered.
+The only components that stay are the 3 capacitors shown on the picture - everything else, marked with red "X" in this picture, must be de-soldered.

 The best and fastest way to remove these SMD resistors is using 2 soldering irons equipped with fine tips (I use ETP tips for this task with my Weller stations).
 This method also carries less chance for PCB damage.
 Each resistor is heated simultaneously on both sides and picked up by the two soldering iron tips as if tweezers are used.
 It takes me just a few minutes to remove all of the unnecessary components.
 Solder wick is used to clean the pads and prepare them for the new resistors.
 The old soldering flux can be cleaned off with alcohol pads or alcohol-soaked Q-tips.